-The Teichmüller curves in $\Omega M_2(2)$ admit the following characterization, which is an adaptation of the criterion in [27], Theorem 5.3.
-Let $\mathcal{F}i$ (i = 1 or 2) be the two natural foliations of a Hilbert modular surface $X_D$ for which the i-th coordinate is constant in the uniformization.
+The Teichmüller curves in $\Omega \mathcal{M}2(2)$ admit the following characterization, which is an adaptation of the criterion in [Möl06a, Theorem 5.3].
+Let \mathcal{F}i (i = 1 or 2) be the two natural foliations of a Hilbert modular surface X_D for which the ith coordinate is locally constant in the uniformization.

-Theorem 5.3.
-An algebraic curve $W \subset X_D$ is a union of Teichmüller curves if and only if
+THEOREM 5.3.
+An algebraic curve $W \subset X_D$ is a union of Teichmüller curves if and only if:

-(i) W is disjoint from the reducible locus and

-(ii) W is everywhere transversal to $\mathfrak{F}1$ .
+- (i) W is disjoint from the reducible locus; and - (ii) W is everywhere transversal to \mathcal{F}1 .

 Sketch of proof.
-If W is a Teichmüller curve, then (i) and (ii) hold by definition and by the fact that we can use the first coordinate as a parameter, respectively.
+If W is a Teichmüller curve, then conditions (i) and (ii) hold by definition and by the fact that we can use the first coordinate as a parameter, respectively.

-For the converse recall that over a Hilbert modular surface the relative first cohomology with coefficients in K splits into two eigenspaces, two local systems over K that we denote by $\mathbb{L}$ and $\widetilde{\mathbb{L}}$ and that are interchanged by the Galois group of K. Consequently, over any curve in a Hilbert modular surface the cohomology splits in the same way.
+For the converse recall that over a Hilbert modular surface the relative first cohomology with coefficients in K splits into two eigenspaces, two local systems over K that we denote by \mathbb{L} and $\widehat{\mathbb{L}}$ and that are interchanged by the Galois group of K. Consequently, over any curve in a Hilbert modular surface the cohomology splits in the same way.

 Condition (i) is equivalent to W being in the image of the locus of Jacobians with real multiplication under the Torelli map.
-To apply the criterion of [27], Theorem 5.3, we need to show that the Kodaira-Spencer map for $\mathbb{L}$ or $\widetilde{\mathbb{L}}$ vanishes nowhere on $\overline{W}$ .
-Condition (ii) implies the non-vanishing of the Kodaira-Spencer map for the corresponding $\mathbb{L}$ in the interior of $X_D$ , while at the cusps non-vanishing is automatic, by a local calculation as in [5], Proposition 2.2.
+To apply the criterion of [Möl06a, Theorem 5.3], we need to show that the Kodaira-Spencer map for \mathbb{L} or $\widetilde{\mathbb{L}}$ vanishes nowhere on \overline{W} .
+Condition (ii) implies the non-vanishing of the Kodaira-Spencer map for the corresponding \mathbb{L} in the interior of X_D , while at the cusps non-vanishing is automatic, by a local calculation as in [BM10b, Proposition 2.2].

-One can generalize this setup using algebraic curves in $A_g$ that are totally geodesic for the Kobayashi metric.
-See [29] for a characterization of these Kobayashi geodesics.
+One can generalize this setup using algebraic curves in \mathcal{A}g that are totally geodesic for the Kobayashi metric.
+See [MV10] for a characterization of these Kobayashi geodesics.

-5.4.
-Twisted modular forms for $W_D$ .
-The topology of $W_D$ and the ratio $\lambda_2$ are completely determined, combining the work of several authors.
+5.4 Twisted modular forms for W_D

+The topology of W_D and the ratio λ_2 are completely determined, combining the work of several authors.
 We summarize the results and combine them with Theorem 3.2 to determine the dimension of the space of twisted modular forms.

-Theorem 5.4.
-For any non-square discriminant D, the fundamental invariants of the curves $W_D$ are as follows.
+THEOREM 5.4.
+For any non-square discriminant D, the fundamental invariants of the curves W_D are as follows.

-(i) The orbifold Euler characteristic of $W_D$ equals
+(i) The orbifold Euler characteristic of W_D equals